 - Grant Notley Park – hosting spectacular river views, this park is right beside the lovely Le Merchand Manor which serves Iconoclast Coffee, the perfect pit stop.

 - The Art Gallery of Alberta – they’ve got a gorgeous lobby, set of stairs, the Zinc restaurant, and a lovely little balcony.

 - Telus World of Science – the Starlight Room: The ceiling is filled with lights that mimic the night sky.
 Your chance to propose “under the stars” without freezing.

 - Citadel Theatre – both the Lee Pavilion and the Tucker Amphitheatre are bright and airy places to propose.
-We also have awesome elopement /pop-up wedding packages for Citadel, if you’re looking for a fun affordable way to get hitched!
+We create awesome custom packages for the Citadel if you’re looking for a fun and warm way to get hitched!